-The Equality Act 2010 employers have to take certain actions to help people with disabilities.
+Under the Equality Act 2010 employers must take certain actions to help people with disabilities.
 This includes many people with a mental illness.

-Under The Act employers have a duty to change their procedures and practices.
-They have to do this to remove the barriers people face because of a disability.
+Under the Act employers have a duty to change their procedures and practices.
+They must do this to remove the barriers people face because of a disability.